HadiMed/NT-SYSTEM/README.md

 Usage :
 run the following commands as admin
 ```
-NT-sys.shell  //in this case it uses winlogon by default
+NT_sys_shell  //in this case it uses winlogon by default
 ```
 or
 ```